pulibrary/ExcelAlmaLookup/README.md

 **Field to search**: This indicates what kind of values are in the selected cells (e.g. ISBN, ISSN, Call Number, Title, or MMS ID).
 If an ISBN search is done, then spaces, dashes and parenthetical comments (e.g. “(paperback)”) are removed from the value before searching.
 Currently, the title search does not strip stopwords or do anything else to “clean up” the titles before searching.
 Thus, title searching will not be as accurate as the other search types.

 Besides the search keys in the drop-down list, you can enter any search index supported by the local Alma instance.
 Clicking the “Additional Fields” button will display a full list of such keys.
 Selecting an index from this list will enter the appropriate code in “Field to Search”.
+Note that for non-Alma sources, only a limited number of search types are available, and the "Additional Fields" button is not enabled.

 **Result types**:  The type of data to retrieve from the records and output in the spreadsheet.
 Selecting “True/False” will populate the result column with TRUE and FALSE values based on whether the search values were found in the catalog.
 The menu includes other result types, such as call numbers and location codes.
 Besides the options in the menu, you can also retrieve any MARC field from the bibliographic record.
 To retrieve an entire MARC field, enter its 3-digit tag number (e.g. “245”).
 (For institutions that include availability information in their records, this can be retrieved using the “AVA”, “AVD” or “AVE” tags.)
 A subfield can be retrieved by appending “$” followed by the subfield code (e.g. “245$a”).
 To retrieve the part of an 880 field corresponding to another field or subfield, append “-880” (e.g. “245-880” or “245-880$a”).
 To show only results containing specific text, append # followed by that text.
 For example “035$a#(OCoLC)” will only retrieve 035a fields containing the text “(OCoLC)” (i.e., OCLC numbers).
 Subfield tags will be removed from the result before writing it to the spreadsheet.
 Multiple result types (data elements) can be selected for output, in which case they will be placed in consecutive columns in the spreadsheet, starting with the one indicated in the “Leftmost result column” field.
 Use the “Add”, “Remove”, “Move Up” and “Move Down” button to edit or reorder the result types.

 Result types prefixed with a single asterisk are taken from the availability fields.
 Those with a double asterisk are from the ISO 20775 Holdings data.
 Your catalog may require special configuration to retrieve these fields.
 See the "Configuration" section above for more details.

+Note that for some non-Alma sources, there are a limited number of result types available, and it is not possible enter a custom value in this field.
+However, some sources also include a "Holdings" result type in the drop-down, which will retrieve a list of holding institutions for the item in question.

 Note that this tool is designed for running queries on lists of specific titles and identifiers, rather than more general queries that might return a large number of results.
 Thus, to improve performance, a maximum of 10 records will be retreived for each row.